lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/06-Louchebem/README.md

 ### Write the pseudo-code

 Pseudocode is primarily used to communicate the essence of an algorithm without getting bogged down in language-specific syntax.
-A good programmer can take well-written pseudocode and translate it into functional code in the language of his choice.
+A good programmer can take well-written pseudocode and translate it into functional code in the language of his/her choice.

 * Write the pseudo-code for you louchebem translator.
 * Start small with a program that can only translate a single french word in louchebem